Special Educational Needs Policy

 The Headteacher and SENCO attend any meetings provided by the LA to keep up to date with local and national updates in SEND.

-This policy was adopted in March 2018
+This policy was adopted on 18th March 2019

 Signed: A. L. Macdonald